sbrudenell/btrfs2s3/README.md

 **timeframe** is a *type* of interval, such as "years" or "quarters".

-The preservation policy defines both the *schedule* at which backups are created, and the *structure* of the incremental backup tree.
+The preservation policy defines both the *schedule* at which backups are created, and the *structure* of the [differential tree](#differential-tree).

 *The first (longest) timeframe declared in the policy will produce full backups.
-The other timeframes will produce incremental backups, whose parent is with the previous timeframe's backup.*
+The other timeframes will produce differential backups, whose parent is with the previous timeframe's backup.*

-For example, a policy of `1m 1d` will produce one monthly full backup and one daily incremental backup whose parent is the monthly backup.
+For example, a policy of `1m 1d` will produce one monthly full backup and one daily differential backup whose parent is the monthly backup.
 Weekly backups aren't defined by this policy, and so are not considered.

 Currently, the preservation policy applies to both snapshots and backups.